bjiang0509/travel-app/README.md

 ## Running the Project

 1. Replace .env file with personal API keys
+2. `npm install` on the terminal
-2. `npm run prod` on the terminal
+3. `npm run prod` on the terminal
-3. `npm run start` on the terminal
+4. `npm run start` on the terminal